 Why choose our Anthropology program?

-- Interdisciplinary Studies: Social and Behavioral Sciences Option, Associate in Arts
+- Interdisciplinary Studies: Arts, Humanities, and Social Sciences Option, AA

-The Social and Behavioral Sciences option is designed for the student planning to transfer to a four-year college or university.
-With careful planning the student will be able to complete lower division transfer preparation while concurrently completing the Associate in Arts degree.
+The Interdisciplinary Studies: Arts, Humanities, and Social Sciences Option, AA degree is designed for the student planning to transfer to a four-year college or university.
+With careful planning, the student will be able to complete lower division transfer preparation while concurrently completing the Associate in Arts degree.

 Transfer majors appropriate for this option include but are not limited to: Anthropology, Criminal Justice, Geography, History, Political Science, Psychology, Social Work, and Sociology.

 Studying anthropology can lead to a variety of different jobs or careers.
 Click on a job title to find out career information such as average salaries, employment rates and more!